-Obsolescence is a real threat to air conditioners using R22 refrigerant, deemed illegal by 2020.
-The phase-out is already affecting people today.
-Owners who would like an R22 recharge for their cooling system in 2019 will have to pay an exorbitant amount.
-That’s because this service will no longer be available next year.
-Knowing more about the regulations and the methods for determining R22 refrigerant usage will help you make the right decisions for your equipment.
+Obsolescence is a real threat to air conditioners using R22 refrigerant, which was deemed illegal at the beginning of this year.
+Owners who need an R22 recharge for their cooling system will have to pay an exorbitant amount.
+Knowing more about the regulations and the methods for determining R22 refrigerant usage will help you make the right decisions for your equipment should your system leak.

-It is best to discontinue using obsolete air conditioning equipment.
-If you cling to old cooling systems, then you are likely to run into problems such as insufficient cooling, prohibitive repair rates, and soaring energy consumption.
+Regardless, it is best to discontinue using obsolete air conditioning equipment.
+If you cling to an old cooling system, then you are likely to run into problems such as insufficient cooling, prohibitive repair rates, and soaring energy consumption.

-Another thing to consider is that aging air conditioners with R-22 will cost a fortune to repair in 2019 and become unrepairable in 2020.
-In case you experience a coolant leak, you will have to make an important decision: repair or replace.
+Since aging R-22 air conditioners will cost a fortune to repair if they experience a coolant leak, you will have to make an important decision: repair or replace.

 This government-led phase-out has deeply affected the market.
 The supply has declined while the demand has risen.
 This situation has pushed the cost of the R22 refrigerant to almost unreachable levels.
 A simple recharge will now be equivalent to half of a modern replacement cooling system.
-Replacing the unit is the smart choice if you wish to save money.
+Most HVAC experts believe that replacing the unit is the smart choice if you wish to save money.